ajoberstar/gradle-git/README.md

   * For tagged stages the `num` will be incremented from the nearest version if it has the same normal component and stage.
 Otherwise it will be set to 1.

+The version is determined using two project properties:

+* `release.scope` - defaults to the `patch` if none specified.
+* `release.stage` - defaults to the first entry in `untaggedStages`.
+** Given `untaggedStages` is a `SortedSet` and semver dictates lexicographical sorting of non-numeric components, this should be the stage with the lowest precedence.

-There are 2 task rules added to handle releases:
+There are 2 tasks that are added to handle releases:
-* `ready<scope>VersionAs<stage>` - (e.g. `readyMinorVersionAsRc`) This will run before any
-other tasks in the build.
+* `prepare` This will run before any other tasks in the build.
-  * Infers the version.
-If there have been no commits since the nearest version the task will fail.
+  * If there have been no commits since the nearest version the task will fail.
   * Checks for changes in the repository.
 If there are any changes they will be printed out and the task will fail.
   * Fetches from remote.
   * Checks current branch's tracking status to ensure it isn't behind.
 If it is behind the task will fail.
-* `release<scope>VersionAs<stage>` - (e.g. `releasePatchVersionAsFinal`) This will run after
-any tasks specified in `releaseTasks` and the corresponding `ready<scope>VersionAs<Stage>`.
+* `release` - This will run after any tasks specified in `releaseTasks` and the `prepare` task.
   * Tags the version if `stage` is either `final` or in `taggedStages`.
   * Pushes the current branch and, if created, the release tag to the remote.

+#### Example Usage

+* `./gradlew release -Prelease.scope=major -Prelease.stage=final`
+* `./gradlew release -Prelease.stage=rc` - default to `patch` scope
+* `./gradlew release -Prelease.scope=minor` - default to `dev` stage
+* `./gradlew release` - default to `patch` scope and `dev` stage

+The release task does not have to be included for version inference to occur.

+NOTE: If preferred, the `release.scope` and/or `release.stage` can be versioned in the project's `gradle.properties`.

 ### Version Inference

-Versions will be inferred in the following ways:
-* If a `ready*` task is executed, the version will be inferred during its execution, using the **stage** and **scope** from the name of the task.
-* Otherwise, the version will be inferred as soon as the task graph has been populated.
-It will assume the scope is `PATCH` and the stage is the first entry in `untaggedStages` set.
-  * Given `untaggedStages` is a `SortedSet` and semver dictates lexicographical sorting of non-numeric components, this should be the stage with the lowest precedence.

-If a build tries to access the version before it is inferred an `IllegalStateException` will be thrown.
+The version will be inferred as soon as `toString()` is called on the version, which should correspond to the first usage of the version.
+It will be inferred using the `release.scope` and `release.stage` properties, or their corresponding defaults.

 When a version is being inferred the first step is to find the nearest tagged version.